 |Olympics | Ancient History | Modern History | India in Olympics | Indian Achievers | 2004 | 2008 | 2012 | 2016|

 But the more organised, official representation by India, was made in 1928 Amsterdam, with the formation of Indian Olympic Association in 1927.
-Dorabji Tata was the first president and Dr A C Northern of Young Men's Christian Association, Madras was the secretary.
+Dorabji Tata was the first president and Dr A C Northern of Young Men's Christian Association, Madras was the secretary of the Indian Olympic Association.
 That year, Indian Hockey team participated in their first Olympic hockey event and won the gold medal under the captaincy of Jaipal Singh.
 For the next 6 successive Olympics spanning 28 years from 1928-1956, Indians retained their gold medal for the hockey event.
 Hockey wizard Dhyan Chand played a major role in Indian victory in the first three successive wins.
 It was definitely the golden era of Indian Hockey in Olympics, during which India played 24 matches and won all 24, scored 178 goals (at an average of 7.43 goals per match) and conceded only 7 goals.
-India again won two more gold medals in Olympic hockey in the 1964 Tokyo Olympics and the 1980 Moscow Olympics.
+India again won two more gold medals in Olympic Hockey in the 1964 Tokyo Olympics, and the 1980 Moscow Olympics.